aws-samples/aws-cdk-examples/CONTRIBUTING.md

 2. `README.md`

-Every example needs a comprehensive README at the root of it's directory.
+Every example needs a comprehensive README at the root of its directory.
 This README can vary depending on the example, but has several required components:
-  - Stability Banner: You can use the banner code below to indicate whether an example consists of modules that are "Stable", "Dev-Preview", or "Cfn-Only".
+  - Stability Banner: You can use the banner code below to indicate whether an example consists of modules that are "Stable", "Dev-Preview", or "Cfn-Only" (for more information on state, see the [Module Lifecycle guide](https://github.com/aws/aws-cdk-rfcs/blob/master/text/0107-construct-library-module-lifecycle.md).
 Please reference the lowest common denominator (if all modules are stable except for one that is dev-preview, you must mark the example as dev-preview)

     - __Stable__
 ```md